lsst-sqre/sqr-009/index.rst

    201

-A job with a list of measurements and versioned packages can be inserted in a single request given the metric name, example:
+A job with a list of measurements and versioned packages can be inserted with a single request given the metric name, example:

 .. code-block:: python